dib-lab/2021-paper-metapangenomes/manuscript.md

 Along with these advances, the concept of metapangenomics has arisen as a framework for understanding how sets of metagenome-derived genes that are attributable to a group of organisms correlate with parameters in the environments in which they are sampled from [@doi:10.7717/peerj.4320; @doi:10.1038/s41396-019-0516-7; @doi:10.1007/978-3-030-38281-0_9].
 Metapangenomic methods borrow heavily from pangenome analysis.
-Pangenomes comprise all genes found within a group of organisms and reflect teh metabolic and ecological plasticity of that group (CITE).
+Pangenomes comprise all genes found within a group of organisms and reflect the metabolic and ecological plasticity of that group (CITE).
-The pangenome is divided into core and accessory genes, where core genes are shared by almost all members in teh group and accessory genes are not.
+The pangenome is divided into core and accessory genes, where core genes are shared by almost all members in the group and accessory genes are not.
 Core genes often encode primary metabolic function or other functions necessary for a group to live in a given environment (CITE), while accessory genes encode functions that facilitate adaptation to changing environments (CITE: Roth).
 The size of the pangenome reflects the diversity of the organisms in a pangenome (population size, number of organisms sampled) as well as the ability of those organisms to adapt to different niches (CITE: Tettelin 2005).
 Open pangenomes are those which increase indefinitely in size when adding new genomes, while closed pangenomes do not.